Issue Brief 09-20 ARRA Provides New, Expanded Bonding Authority, May 20, 2009

 October 27, 2009: CREBs Allocation The Treasury Department announced the allocation of $2.2 billion in Clean Renewable Energy Bonds (CREBs) for 805 recipients across the country.
 Funded by the Energy Improvement and Extension Act of 2008 and the Recovery Act, these bonds are intended to help government agencies, public power providers, and cooperative electric companies obtain lower-cost financing for clean energy development projects.
 For more information, see: http://www.treasury.gov/press/releases/tg333.htm

-October 26, 2009: Funding Awards for Research The DOE announced funding awards for 37 research projects.
+October 26, 2009: Funding Awards for Research DOE announced funding awards for 37 research projects.
 The $151 million in funding is being awarded through the department's recently formed Advanced Research Projects Agency-Energy (ARPA-E).
 This is the first round of projects funded under ARPA-E, which received $400 million under ARRA.
 Details, including projects by state, are available at: http://www.energy.gov/news2009/8207.htm

-October 15, 2009: Wind Energy The DOE announced new investments in three university-led wind energy research facilities to enhance the testing and production of advanced and efficient wind turbine.
+October 15, 2009: Wind Energy DOE announced new investments in three university-led wind energy research facilities to enhance the testing and production of advanced and efficient wind turbine.
 Additional information is available at: http://www.energy.gov/news2009/8135.htm

-September 24, 2009: DOE Announces Funding Under EECBG Program The DOE announced that more than $106 million in funding from the ARRA is being awarded to nine states to support energy efficiency and conservation activities under DOE's Energy Efficiency and Conservation Block Grant (EECBG) program.
+September 24, 2009: DOE Announces Funding Under EECBG Program DOE announced that more than $106 million in funding from the ARRA is being awarded to nine states to support energy efficiency and conservation activities under DOE's Energy Efficiency and Conservation Block Grant (EECBG) program.
 These awards to state energy offices will be used to support state-level energy efficiency priorities, along with funding local conservation projects in smaller cities and counties.
 At least 60% of each state's award will be passed through to local cities and counties not eligible for direct EECBG awards from DOE.
 For a full list of awards to date, visit: http://www.eecbg.energy.gov/

-September 14, 2009: Nationwide Energy Upgrade Grant Program The DOE announced a new $454 million competitive grant program designed to initiate a nationwide energy upgrade.
+September 14, 2009: Nationwide Energy Upgrade Grant Program DOE announced a new $454 million competitive grant program designed to initiate a nationwide energy upgrade.
 This program is the competitive portion of the Energy Efficiency and Conservation Block Grant (EECBG) funded under ARRA.
 DOE released a Request for Information (RFI) to seek feedback on the topic areas and evaluation criteria of the new program.
 Comments are due on September 28, 2009.
 The Funding Opportunity Announcement is expected to be released in early October, following the public comment period.
 The RFI is available at here.

-September 1, 2009: Clean Energy Awards The DOE announced $502 million in the first round of awards from a $3 billion ARRA program that funds clean energy projects by providing direct payments in lieu of tax credits.
+September 1, 2009: Clean Energy Awards DOE announced $502 million in the first round of awards from a $3 billion ARRA program that funds clean energy projects by providing direct payments in lieu of tax credits.
 The press release and a list of projects by state is available at: http://www.energy.gov/news2009/7851.htm

-August 26, 2009: Clean Cities The DOE announced the selection of 25 cost-share projects under the Clean Cities program that will be funded with nearly $300 million from ARRA.
+August 26, 2009: Clean Cities DOE announced the selection of 25 cost-share projects under the Clean Cities program that will be funded with nearly $300 million from ARRA.
 These projects will speed the transformation of the nation's vehicle fleet, putting more than 9,000 alternative fuel and energy efficient vehicles on the road, and establishing 542 refueling locations across the country.
 For more information see:

 http://apps1.eere.energy.gov/news/progress_alerts.cfm/pa_id=232

-July 31, 2009: Applications for Program Making Direct Payments The DOE and the Department of the Treasury announced that they are now accepting applications for a program that will make direct payments in lieu of tax credits to companies that create and place in service renewable energy facilities.
+July 31, 2009: Applications for Program Making Direct Payments DOE and the Department of the Treasury announced that they are now accepting applications for a program that will make direct payments in lieu of tax credits to companies that create and place in service renewable energy facilities.
 The two departments estimate distributing at least $3 billion in financial support to approximately 5,000 bio-mass, solar, wind, and other types of renewable energy production facilities.
 Companies interested inapplying for the program can visit the application submission page for more information: https://treas1603.nrel.gov/

 July 29, 2009: Loan Guarantees Energy Secretary Steven Chu announced two new loan guarantee solicitations that are being funded partly through ARRA and partly through FY 2009 appropriations.
 The department will provide up to $30 billion in loan guarantees, depending on the applications and market conditions, for renewable energy projects.
-Another $750 million will support several billion dollars more in loan guarantees for projects that increase the reliability, efficiency, and security of the nation's
+Another $750 million will support several billion dollars more in loan guarantees for projects that increase the reliability, efficiency, and security of the nation's transmission system.
+For more information, see: http://www.lgprogram.energy.gov/

-July 2009: TAP Webcast The DOE's Technical Assistance Project (TAP) for state and local officials is offering a webcast on how to use a DOE-developed tool to estimate the economic impacts from electric power projects, including renewable energy generation.
+July 2009: TAP Webcast DOE's Technical Assistance Project (TAP) for state and local officials is offering a webcast on how to use a DOE-developed tool to estimate the economic impacts from electric power projects, including renewable energy generation.
 The presentation will take place Wednesday, July 29, from 3:00 to4:15 pm Eastern Daylight Time.
 More information is available at: http://apps1.eere.energy.gov/wip/tap_webcasts.cfm

-July 2009: Funding for Interconnection Assessment The DOE has announced $60 million to conduct resource assessments and analysis of future demand for electricity transmission as well as to facilitate the development of interconnection-wide transmission plans in all three interconnections.
+July 2009: Funding for Interconnection Assessment DOE has announced $60 million to conduct resource assessments and analysis of future demand for electricity transmission as well as to facilitate the development of interconnection-wide transmission plans in all three interconnections.
 It is expected that consortia of all states within an interconnection would jointly apply for these grants.
 Grant applications are due August 14, 2009.

 To view the Funding Opportunity Announcement, search for reference number